Relintai/pandemonium_engine_docs/usage/shaders/shader_reference/shading_language.md

 Introduction
 ------------

-Godot uses a shading language similar to GLSL ES 3.0.
+Pandemonium uses a shading language similar to GLSL ES 3.0.
 Most datatypes and functions are supported, and the few remaining ones will likely be added over time.

-If you are already familiar with GLSL, the `Godot Shader Migration Guide( doc_converting_glsl_to_godot_shaders )` is a resource that will help you transition from regular GLSL to Godot's shading language.
+If you are already familiar with GLSL, the `Pandemonium Shader Migration Guide( doc_converting_glsl_to_pandemonium_shaders )` is a resource that will help you transition from regular GLSL to Pandemonium's shading language.

 Data types
 ----------